“Madam!” screeched the maid.

 my first maid (her salary was the cost of a Cadbury’s chocolate now!) taught me

-a lot about housekeeping.
-Lakshmi was a slim trim mother of two who would come
+Lakshmi was a slim trim mother of two who would come for

-every rupee had to be counted and accounted for.
-A couple of times I had not
+was tight and every rupee had to be counted and accounted for.
+A couple of

-bought the supplies because it was the end of the month.
-She would then start
+times I had not bought the supplies because it was the end of the month.
+She

-my first economics teacher!
+resources.
+She was my first economics teacher!

 Many maids have followed her but thanks to her I have